 This content contains affiliate links to products.
 We may receive a small commission for purchases made through these links at no cost to you.

-While the country is slowly getting vaccinated and the travel industry is rebounding (yay!), now is the time to plan your trip to Chicago.
 Here is my guide to help you plan the perfect 3 days in Chicago with insight from a local (born & raised) & a tour guide.
-This guide is for everyone from solo travelers to couples & families with kids.
+It is for first-time visitors to Chicago, including solo travelers, couples & families with kids.
 It covers where to stay, how to get around, what to pack & what to do.
 I will share some tips, tools & products to help you plan & enjoy your stay and an itinerary for each of your 3-days in Chicago.
 I’m warning you now, 3-days won’t be enough time, but it’s a good start!

 Personally, I use Expedia for last-minute deals to search for flights when I have the itch to get out of town to explore a new part of this big, beautiful world.
 Super easy to search for the best price for flights.
 They also have alert options so you can keep an eye on your flights.